alphagov/govuk-rfcs/rfc-163/relocating-logic-from-cdn.md

   - Code exists in our VCL to map between a cookie named `__Host-govuk_account_session` in user requests/responses, and the `GOVUK-Account-Session` and `GOVUK-Account-End-Session` headers in backend requests/responses, and to control the cache behaviour of these requests/responses
   - We have a couple of options here:
     - Pass the cookie through to origin and move the logic there (which goes against established precedent of stripping all cookies)
-    - Reimplement this behaviour in both Compute@Edge and our Cloudfront distribution
 - A/B testing[^ab-1][^ab-2]
   - TODO: what are folks looking into in this space?